 Insoluble Fiber

-Insoluble fibers do not dissolve in water but absorb it.
-And as a result, forms bulkier stools which help prevent constipation.
+Insoluble fiber does not dissolve in water, but rather, absorb water.
+As a result, insoluble fiber helps to form bulkier stools which can then help prevent constipation.

 Benefits of Insoluble Fiber:

-- Helps move food through your digestive system (and in turn help you go to the bathroom with more regularity)
+- Helps move food through your digestive system (and in turn helps you go to the bathroom with more regularity)

 - Prevents and treats constipation